Active shooter prevention trainer sees surge in training calls from schools

 Tim Miller, a former Secret Service and former Homeland Security agent, spoke to WPTV on Wednesday after a toy gun believed to be a weapon caused a code-red lockdown at Howell L Watkins Middle School in Palm Beach Gardens.

-"Every time that happens it ties up law enforcement resources," said Tim Miller, a former Secret Service and former Homeland Security agent who now teaches active shooter prevention.
+"Every time that happens, it ties up law enforcement resources," Tim Miller, a former Secret Service and Homeland Security agent who now teaches active shooter prevention, told WPTV.
 "It causes parents to go into extreme alarm given the volume of real incidents.
-So this is really concerning.
+So this is really concerning."

 "The reality is every person in this country needs to have a level of personal security training," Miller added.